Seraaron/agora/srd/lists/moves/Assault.md

 |              |    _Defensive_    | Immediately inflict ⬥ [[Fatigue]] (_End_) stress, and...                                                                           |
 |              |         —         | ..._at the end of the round_ deal any **[margin of success]** as Disposition damage against them.                                      |
 | **Failure:** |       _Any_       | You and your opponent _both_ take **[your successes]** as Disposition damage _at the end of the round_, _and_ **they may exploit you** |

-#asterisk If your weapon or ammo has multiple applicable tags then choose the consequence you like.